bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/morning-chanting.md

 Āhuneyyo, pāhuneyyo, dakkhiṇeyyo, añjali-karaṇīyo\
 Anuttaraṃ puññakkhettaṃ lokassa\
 Tam-ahaṃ saṅghaṃ abhipūjayāmi tam-ahaṃ saṅghaṃ sirasā namāmi

+## Homage to the Saṅgha (English)

+> [Now let us chant in praise of the Saṅgha.]

+They are the Blessed One's disciples, who have practised well,\
+Who have practised directly,\
+Who have practised insightfully,\
+Those who practise with integrity ---\
+That is the four pairs, the eight kinds of noble beings ---\
+These are the Blessed One's disciples.\
+Such ones are worthy of gifts,\
+Worthy of hospitality,\
+Worthy of offerings,\
+Worthy of respect;\
+They give occasion for incomparable goodness to arise in the world.\
+I chant my praise to this Saṅgha, I bow my head to this Saṅgha.

 ## Salutation to the Triple Gem<a id="buddho-susuddho"></a>